Harrisonspity/Snackulator/README.md

-# Nutrition Analyzer 🍎
+# Snackulator 🍎

 **Congressional App Challenge 2025 Submission**
 **By: Harrison Spitnale**
 **High School: Bryan High School**
 **Congressional District: Ninth Congressional District**

-## What is Nutrition Analyzer?
+## What is Snackulator?

-Nutrition Analyzer is a mobile app I created to help people make healthier food choices.
+Snackulator is a mobile app I created to help people make healthier food choices.
 Just take a photo of any food, and the app instantly tells you the nutritional information - calories, protein, carbs, fats, and more!
 It's like having a nutritionist in your pocket.

 ## Why I Made This App